What Does Gen Z Want in the Workplace?

 Quick look: Gen Z is reshaping the modern workforce.
 These value-driven digital natives want more flexibility, more work/life balance, and more non-traditional employee benefits—and employers should prepare accordingly.
 As Gen Z becomes a larger portion of the labor force, smart organizations must strategize on who these workers are and how to deliver what they want in a job.

-By 2025, Gen Z is expected to comprise 27% of the global workforce, and they are projected to take over Boomers in the full-time workforce in 2024.
+By 2030, Gen Z is expected to comprise 30% of the U.S. workforce.
 This generation, born between 1996 and 2012, makes up more than a quarter of the U.S. population and is slated to be the most diverse group in the nation’s history.

 Tapping into this growing wave of talent is critical, especially for small businesses that compete against larger, more well-known companies.
 So, what is Gen Z looking for in an employer?
 Here’s a look at who this generation is, what they’re looking for in a career, and how small- and medium-sized businesses (SMBs) can become more strategic in hiring and retaining them.